Photon-axion mixing and ultra-high-energy cosmic rays from BL Lac type objects -- Shining light through the Universe: Discussion and conclusions

-We have shown in the previous section that there is some motivation for a possible interpretation of the neutral events correlated with the position of BL Lac objects in the sky being due photons that have been able to traverse the Universe due to their conversion into axions in the source and back into photons in the Milky Way.
-More data with regard to the magnetic field in the Milky Way and more cosmic ray events will be able to add or subtract confidence in this interpretation but the scenario leads to several other consequences which may be tested in future studies.
+We have shown in the previous section that there is some motivation for a possible interpretation of the neutral events correlated with the position of BL Lac objects in the sky being due to photons that have been able to traverse the Universe because of their conversion into axions and then back into photons.
+More data with regards to the intergalactic magnetic field, especially at the Megaparsec scale, and more cosmic ray events will be able to add or subtract confidence in this interpretation but the scenario leads to several other consequences which may be tested in future studies.

 {\it Primary particle type of the correlated events.} Clearly, if axions are the explanation, then the primary particles of the correlated events should be photons.
 Currently studies of the primary particle type for the HiRes events are not published.
-The photon-primary hypothesis agrees perfectly with the absence of correlations in the Auger surface-detector data ~\cite{PAO:BL}: the photon energies are underestimated \cite{Billoir} by this detector by a factor of four on average \cite{Nuhuil}, so that the correlated events would be lost among a large number of hadronic events of lower energy.
+The photon-primary hypothesis agrees perfectly with the absence of correlations in the Auger surface-detector data~\cite{Auger:BL}: the photon energies are underestimated \cite{Billoir} by this detector by a factor of four on average \cite{Nuhuil}, so that the correlated events would be lost among a large number of hadronic events of lower energy.
 Such a situation should also be the case in the future data, although as alluded to earlier, the correlations should be seen in the data of fluorescent detectors of Pierre Auger and Telescope Array and in the surface detector of Telescope Array.

-{\it Secondary photons and the extended image.} While 1/3 of the original gamma-ray flux is converted to axions in the source, the remaining 2/3 of photons rapidly lose their energy in electromagnetic cascades on the background radiation.
-As can be seen from Fig.~\ref{fig:attenuation}, this happens on distances $d$ of order several Megaparsecs, that is, for distances $D$ to BL Lacs of order hundreds Megaparsec an extend gamma-ray halo should form for EGRET/Fermi energies.
-The angular size of the halo is then $ \theta\approx \frac{d}{D}, $ which is a fraction of a degree, well below the width of the point spread function of either EGRET or Fermi.
-This means that the correlated BL Lacs should be gamma-ray sources in agreement with the results of Refs.~\cite{GTTT:EGRET,index}.
-The method of detection of the size of extended images of this kind is discussed in Ref.~\cite{occultation}.

-The flux of a single source may be determined as follows:- The number of sources on the sky determined by the statistics of clustering~\cite{DubTin} is $N_s\sim 60$.
-The correlated events constitute roughly $0.03$ of the total number of events with $E>10^{19}$~eV \cite{predictions}.
-Given the total HiRes-detected flux at $10^{19}$~eV \cite{HiRes-flux} of $JE^3\approx 2\times 10^{24}$~eV$^2$m$^{-2}$s$^{-1}$sr$^{-1}$, we estimate the single-source flux at 100~MeV as $\sim 4 \times 10^{-9}$~cm$^{-2}$s$^{-1}$, well within the Fermi sensitivity.